On any Western Canada itinerary, marvelling at all the best things to do in Lake Louise is a must.

 The best time to visit Lake Louise is between late June and early to mid-September.

-In the summer months and the fall shoulder season, the area’s top hiking trails will be opened & accessible and the glacial lake unfrozen, showing off their full dazzling blue colours.
+In the summer months and the fall shoulder season, the area’s top hiking trails will be open & accessible.
+The glacial lakes will also be unfrozen, showing off their dazzling blue colours.

 If you don’t mind the colder temperatures, winter is another great time of year to visit.
-The area is ablaze with tons of winter activities from cross-country skiing to snowshoeing to ice skating.
-Of course, the skiing here is also fantastic, and offers some of the desired runs in Canada.
+The area is ablaze with tons of winter activities.
+You’ll enjoy everything from cross-country skiing to snowshoeing to ice skating.
+Of course, the skiing here is also fantastic.
+The resort offers some of the desired runs in Canada.

 From Banff: Lake Louise is located about 60 kilometres northeast of Banff Town.
 The drive along the Trans-Canada Highway (Hwy 1) takes about 40 minutes.
-The scenic alternative route from Banff to Lake Louise via the Bow Valley Parkway (Hwy 1A) running along the Bow River will take about an hour and a half.
+The scenic alternative route from Banff to Lake Louise is via the Bow Valley Parkway (Hwy 1A).
+The Bow Valley Parkway runs alongside the Bow River.
+This route will take about an hour and a half.

-From Calgary: One of the best day trips from Calgary, Lake Louise is 182 kilometres from Calgary along the Trans-Canada Highway (Hwy 1).
+From Calgary: Lake Louise is one of the best day trips from Calgary.
+Lake Louise is 182 kilometres from Calgary along the Trans-Canada Highway (Hwy 1).
 In good conditions, the journey is about two hours.

 From Jasper: Lake Louise is located 233 kilometres southeast of Jasper.
-The drive along the beautiful Icefields Parkway (Hwy 93) is about 3 hours.
+The drive along the beautiful Icefields Parkway (Hwy 93) is about three hours.